eth-cscs/abcpy/doc/source/user_customization.rst

 * :py:meth:`ProbabilisticModels.forward_simulate() <abcpy.probabilisticmodels.ProbabilisticModel.forward_simulate>`
 * :py:meth:`ProbabilisticModels.get_output_dimension() <abcpy.probabilisticmodels.ProbabilisticModel.get_output_dimension>`

-We want our model to work in both scenarios, so our model also has to conform to the API of :py:class:`Continuous
-<abcpy.probabilisticmodels.Continuous>` since the model output, which is the resulting data from a forward simulation,
-is from a continuous domain.
+We want our model to work in both described scenarios, so our model also has to conform to the API of :py:class:`Continuous <abcpy.probabilisticmodels.Continuous>` since the model output, which is the resulting data from a forward simulation, is from a continuous domain.
+For completeness, here the abstract methods defined by :py:class:`Continuous <abcpy.probabilisticmodels.Continuous>` and :py:class:`Discrete
+<abcpy.probabilisticmodels.Discrete>`:

 * :py:meth:`Continuous.pdf() <abcpy.probabilisticmodels.Continuous.pdf>`
 * :py:meth:`Discrete.pmf() <abcpy.probabilisticmodels.Discrete.pmf>`